jianliu10/jianliu.github.io/_posts/2019-02-20-DI-batch-automation-enhancement-promotion.md

    For example, promotion data integation component maps promotion location codes used in updtream SAM system to the promotion subtypes used in DWS report system.
 There are different codes/types mapping logics depending on the promotion types.

-## Design of enhancements in Promotion data integration component
+## Design of promotion data integration automation and enhancement

 ### Automate new or changed dimensional data integration into DWS

-This session proposes two solutions to Technical Debt 1. described in the above.
+This session proposes two solutions to TechnicalDebt-1 described in the above.

 #### Basic enhancement - Using business client CSV input files and PL/SQL Stored Procedures